-DTE provides operation monitoring through daily log monitoring of pumping from the SDB (NPDES pond flow monitoring) and weekly and quarterly check list monitoring.
+DTE provides operation monitoring through daily log monitoring of pumping from the SDB (NPDES pond flow monitoring) and weekly and quarterly monitoring of check list items.
 SDB Pump operation and flow is inspected by DTE daily and weekly.

-Record Keeping: At the start of the 2019 annual inspection, records of current DTE monitoring inspections and new or updated reports were obtained from the landfill engineer or transmitted via email the following week.
-Additional records exist, electronically or in project files not checked or specifically requested.
-The current operating license dated June 26, 2014 lists many documents that have been submitted to the MDEQ by DTE as part of the landfill design, plan preparation, construction certification and documentation, surface and groundwater monitoring, and landfill operation.
+Record Keeping: At the start of the 2020 annual inspection, records of current DTE monitoring inspections and new or updated reports were obtained from the landfill engineer.
+Additional records exist, electronically or in project files such as the daily Environmental Outside Rounds Log Sheet but were not checked or specifically requested.
+The current operating license dated May 15, 2020 lists many documents that have been submitted to the EGLE by DTE as part of the landfill design, plan preparation, construction certification and documentation, surface and groundwater monitoring, and landfill operation.
 The records for the Landfill appear comprehensive.